-As a family, we spent the day there sampling the available rums and, along with the pub’s manager, we decided there was something missing.
+As a family, we've always had a passion for rum so a couple of summers ago, we spent the day sampling the available rums and, along with the pub’s manager, we decided there was something missing.

 With the pub manager now on board, we tested various blends of flavours with mixologists across Cornwall and London.

 We eventually settled on a unique blend of two distinct and never-before blended styles to produce a smooth, perfectly balanced rum.
 This splicing of two rums got us thinking, and, knowing the old saying of “Splice the Mainbrace”, we thought it perfectly encapsulated the product and spirit of the rum.